Skip advert

 Finance contract, car key and calculator on desk

-Car makers and finance companies are reeling from an appeal court decision in favour of consumers, who claimed ‘secret’ commission rates paid to dealers are incompatible with UK consumer law.
+Car dealers and finance companies are reeling from an appeal court decision in favour of consumers, which ruled that ‘secret’ commission rates paid to dealers are against the law in the UK.

-The ruling states that in order to be compliant, all finance agreements involving commissions must be fully disclosed to customers, and their consent must be obtained before a contract can be entered into.
-In other words, unless a credit broker or car dealer tells customers how much commission they’re earning from a finance agreement, the deal can’t proceed.
+The ruling states that in order to be compliant, all commissions on finance arrangements must be fully disclosed to customers, and customer agreement must be obtained before a contract can be entered into.
+In other words, unless a credit broker - which is very often the car dealer arranging your finance with a third-party lender - tells you how much cash they’re pocketing from the agreement you’re signing up to, the deal can’t proceed.

 According to a letter to dealers from Honda Europe’s finance director Richard Winter, and reported first by the Car Dealer website, the judgement means dealers and motor finance businesses across the country are looking at existing deals to see whether they can be completed.
 “Motor finance lenders across the industry will now be considering whether they can execute finance business before they have changed their systems in line with the judgement,” says Winter.